-Transfer of MBS to a Series Trust
+Transfer of Underlying Securities to a Series Trust

-The MBS transferred to a Series Trust will be identified in a Fannie Mae Security Schedule appearing as an exhibit to the Trust Agreement for such Series Trust.
-The MBS will be registered in Fannie Mae's name on the books of the Federal Reserve Bank of New York and held for the Holders of Certificates by Fannie Mae in its capacity as Trustee of such Series Trust.
+The Underlying Securities transferred to a Series Trust will be identified in a Mortgage Security Schedule appearing as an exhibit to the Trust Agreement for such Series Trust.
+The Underlying Securities will be held directly or indirectly for the Holders of Certificates by Fannie Mae in its capacity as Trustee of such Series Trust.